dbrgn/github-latex-builder/README.rst

 create a file called `access_codes` and add valid codes to it (one per line).
 The use of UUIDs as access codes is recommended (see http://www.guidgenerator.com/).

+In case you want to comment access codes, you can do that following a hash (#) character.

 In order for a callback URL to be accepted by the server, you need to add a valid access code to the `access_code` GET parameter::